amegiasf/NonGaussianIRHD/README.md

-# Simulation Results of 'Translational and rotational non-Gaussianities in homogenenous freely evolving granular gases'
+# Simulation Results of "Translational and rotational non-Gaussianities in homogenenous freely evolving granular gases"

 This repository contains the data files for the simulation results exposed in the paper 'A. Megías and A. Santos, Translational and rotational non-Gaussianities in homogenenous freely evolving granular gases,' to be published in Phys.
 Rev. E.